MatteoZinni/R_Aeshna_juncea_cyanea/README.md

 <!--te-->

 ## Project overview
-* Classify two dragonfly species (Aeshna cyanea, Aeshna juncea) using three supervised learning strategies and a set of environmental feaures used as predictors.
+* Classify two dragonfly species (*Aeshna cyanea* and *Aeshna juncea*) using three supervised learning strategies and a set of environmental feaures used as predictors.
 * Verify if the two species distribution overlaps or if they can potentially share the same habitats.
 * Scraped over 1000 occurrences data from  GBIF and using python and spocc.
 * Clean data removing occurrences with wrong coordinates using clean_coordinates